eshedd/eshedd.github.io/content/_index.md

 ## _Que sais-je?_

-A robotics engineer working on general embodied AI in agriculture 🌾
+A robotics engineer working on general-purpose embodied AI in agriculture 🌾

 Generally fascinated with the systems governing our world—and the underlying structures that shape how we perceive and understand them.
-My interests range across neuroscience, language, ML, religion, psychology, music, and more.
+My interests range across neuroscience, language, machine learning, mathematics, psychology, religion, music, and more.

 <!-- ---
 ---